-Government Ethics Officials Raise Red Flags On Scott Pruitt
+Government Ethics Officials Raise Red Flags On EPA Chief Scott Pruitt

-Republican Sen. Mike Rounds of South Dakota went on NBC's Meet the Press Sunday and defended embattled EPA administrator Scott Pruitt.
+Republican Sen. Mike Rounds of South Dakota went on NBC's Meet the Press on Sunday and defended embattled EPA administrator Scott Pruitt.

 "We'll nitpick little things," Rounds said.
 "He has too many people on his security detail.
 It may add up to more than what the previous guy did. ...
 We said we had to have regulatory reform.
 We've got it.
 Scott Pruitt is a big part of that.
 He's executing what the president wants him to execute."